dvdvideo1234/UbuntuBatches/Olimex-A20/readme.md

   * `sudo service smbd stop`
   * `sudo service smbd restart`
 6. Now transfering files in the LAN area with Lime2 is possible
+7. Refresh the packet when it is buggy:
+  * Example `sudo apt-get install --reinstall samba`

 ### Installing `dummy` display driver
 1. Supported packages for your board: `sudo apt-cache search video-dummy`